|

 Mathematics Curriculum Planning

-Mathematics is a core subject in the National Curriculum, and we use Maths No Problem (Singapore Maths) as the basis for implementing the statutory requirements of the programme of study for mathematics.
+Mathematics is a core subject in the National Curriculum, and we use White Rose Maths as the basis for implementing the statutory requirements of the programme of study for mathematics.

 We carry out the curriculum planning in mathematics in line with the structures and recommendations outlined in the National Curriculum.
 The head teacher and mathematics subject leader are responsible for monitoring the mathematics planning within our school.

 Work undertaken within the Foundation Stage is guided by the requirements and recommendations set out in the Early Years Foundation Stage document.
-The techniques used from Maths No Problem will be introduced into EYFS so that children will develop their understanding of mathematics and prepare them for KS1 maths.
+The techniques used from White Rose Maths will be introduced into EYFS so that children will develop their understanding of mathematics and prepare them for KS1 Maths.
 We give all the children ample opportunity to develop their understanding of mathematics.
 We aim to do this through varied activities that allow them to use, enjoy, explore, practise and talk confidently about mathematics.